mohammadpaiman/Docker-Compose-Project-2/README.md

 ## Step 4: Start the Application

-Deploy the service in detached mode by running:
+Deployed the service in detached mode by running:

 docker compose up -d